ventura-christian/MTG-Life-Counter-CLI/README.md

 - Define the number of players.
 - Create life totals for the designated number of players.
-- Print the players and their associated life totals.
+- Print the player names and their initial life totals.
-- Assign damage or healing to any of the players, then return the current life totals after each interaction.
+- Assign damage or healing to any of the players through a prompt, then return the updated life totals after each interaction.
-- Store the current state of the life totals for the respective players and update the life totals after each interaction.
+- Store the current life totals of all players in variables and update the life totals in the user interface after each interaction.
-- Print a clean statement that displays all of the players names and current life totals after each interaction and will prompt for more interactions.
+- Print a clean statement that displays all of the players names and current life totals.
+- Prompt for more interactions.